Blockstream/satellite/doc/antenna-pointing.md

 ![Signal visible on Gqrx](img/gqrx-offset.png?raw=true "Signal visible on Gqrx")

-Note in this case gqrx is configured to a center frequency of 12066.9 MHz, and there is indeed a visible signal band of approximately 1 MHz.
+Note that in this case gqrx is configured to a center frequency of 12066.9 MHz, and there is indeed a visible signal band of approximately 1 MHz.
 However, this band is offset from the center, being located instead around 12066.6 MHz.
 This is perfectly acceptable, since LNBs introduce frequency offset.
 With that, we know that the dish is reasonably well pointed already, and that in this particular setup there is a frequency offset around -300 kHz.
-If the center frequency is re-configured to 12066.6 MHz, then we can see the 1 MHz band well centered, like
+If the center frequency is re-configured to 12066.6 MHz, then we can see the 1 MHz band well centered, like so:
-so:

 ![Signal centered on Gqrx](img/gqrx-centered.png?raw=true "Signal centered on Gqrx")